Unhall0w3d/UnHall0w3d.github.io/_posts/2023-01-06-vmware-esxi-toolkit-script.md

 ## Trying Something New In The New Year

 Well...
 2023 is here and with it a rush to ban [ChatGPT](https://chat.openai.com) from being used in academia, [MidJourney](https://midjourney.com/home/) causing controversy with its use in [creating AI generated artwork](https://time.com/6240569/ai-childrens-book-alice-and-sparkle-artists-unhappy/#:~:text=But%20the%20book%2C%20Alice%20and,the%20specter%20of%20replacing%20them) for a Children's book that was sold on Amazon.
 So with the new year I decided that I'd try something new.
-That "something new" is ChatGPT.
+That "something new" is ChatGPT. <!--more-->

 ### What I Used ChatGPT For